A NEW MUM’S CROWD CONTROL

 1. ASK THEM TO CALL BEFORE THEY SHOW UP

-You don’t turn up to a party unannounced or uninvited, nor should you turn up to a new mum’s place unexpected.
+You don’t turn up to a party unannounced or uninvited and neither should you turn up to a new mum’s place unexpected.

 Half naked, semi-reclined and legs spread-eagle… I smiled awkwardly as he was ushered swiftly back through the door.
 No apology, I think he was too shocked.
 Total comedy now I think of it, although I failed to see it at the time.